rancher/fleet-docs/docs/oci-storage.md

 # OCI Storage

-Fleet stores Kubernetes bundle resources in etcd twice by default.
-This is done using the K8s API.
+Fleet stores Kubernetes bundle resources in etcd using the K8s API.
 However, etcd has storage limits and is not optimized for large workloads.
 As your deployments scale, it is more efficient to store these resources externally in an OCI (Open Container Initiative) registry.

 :::note
 Fleet recommends you to compress and encode the bundle into base64 to reduce the resource size.
 :::

-If your bundle resource is greater than X MB(size), then it would be a better alternative to switch to OCI Registry as Storage.
+If your bundle resources exceed the etcd size limits in the target cluster, consider using an OCI registry as the storage backend.

 Using an OCI registry helps you: